1977 FIBA Intercontinental Cup

 The 1977 FIBA Intercontinental Cup William Jones was the 11th edition of the FIBA Intercontinental Cup for men's basketball clubs.
-It took place at Madrid.
+It took place at Pabellón de la Ciudad Deportiva del Real Madrid, Madrid.
 From the FIBA European Champions Cup participated Real Madrid as host club and title holder, Mobilgirgi Varèse, and Maccabi Elite as European Champions.
 From the South American Club Championship participated Atlética Francana.

 Dragones de Tijuana took part from the Mexican Basketball Circuit, and from the Division I (NCAA) participated the Providence Friars.